5 Best Spots for Snorkeling in Menorca

 Snorkeling| ©Adam Dillon

-Although you can snorkel in the shore of any beach, the best thing to do is to go into its most virgin coves, its caves and the depths of the sea.
-To do so, consider taking a boat trip or a kayak excursion either to the turquoise coves in the south or to the virgin beaches in the north, the Bay of Fornells and the Cave of the English.
+Although you can snorkel off the shore of any beach, it is best to venture into the most unspoiled coves, caves, and depths of the sea.
+To do this, consider taking a boat trip or a kayak trip either to the turquoise coves in the south or to the unspoiled beaches in the north, Fornells Bay and Cueva de los Ingleses.

 Book a snorkeling tour in Menorca